 - Mesh rear pocket for storing smaller items.

-This one-inch memory foam cushion is the perfect choice when you need a little extra padding for canoeing, kayaking, rowing, or pretty much anywhere!
-It features a one-inch thick memory foam cushion, that can form fit to a variety of different seats.
-The bottom straps allow you to secure the cushion to most seats and benches.
+This extra-wide canoe seat is the perfect choice when you need a little extra room for canoeing, kayaking, camping, or pretty much anywhere!
+It features a 20″ wide seat that can support up to 330 lbs.
+The adjustable backrest let you set the recline angle to your preference, while the 4″ seat elevation keeps your rear end high and dry.

-- Bottom straps allow you to cinch the cushion tight.
+- Bottom straps allow you to mount the seat to benches, bleachers, and other flat surfaces.

 How to pick the right canoe seat or cushion?